bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 Pseudorandom cTLS adds a constant, symmetric computational cost to sending and receiving every record, roughly similar to the cost of encrypting a very small record.
 The cryptographic cost of delivering small records will therefore be increased by a constant factor, and the computational cost of delivering large records will be almost unchanged.

+The optional defense against ciphertext confusion attacks further increases the overall computational cost, generally at least doubling the cost of delivering large records.
+It also adds up to 16 bytes of overhead to each encrypted record.

 > TODO: Key rotation.
 How does it work?
 We could possibly use trial decryption, with parsing and profile-id matching as an implicit MAC, but it feels a bit soft.
 Does it help if we put a "key ID" in the tweak?

 # Security Considerations